Thursday, April 30, 2009

 6. There was an over reliance on spectacular special effects which was used to cover up the weak script, this lead to many long boring "flying thru space" scenes particularly the V'ger flyover which was endless ( in fact I got up and went out for a potty break, came back and still hadn't missed anything).

 7. Some weird bald chick who was supposed to be the hot sexy thing in the movie .
-There was always a hot sexy thing in a Star Trek episode, but she just looked weird and struggled big time to act.
-Her running around in a short skirt at the end of the film actually distracted from the revelation of the V'Ger entity which tended to negate the dramatic tension of the scene.
+There was always a hot sexy thing in a Star Trek episode, but she just looked strange and struggled big time to act.
+Her running around in a short skirt at the end of the film actually distracted from the revelation of the V'Ger entity.

 Sunday, April 19, 2009